Chamonix to Lac Blanc: Hiking the Tour du Mont Blanc

 “Yes!” she said.
 “It’s one in the morning here.”

-“Oh,” I said embarrassed, still confused at how this happened and also impressed that I got any service up here at all.
+“Oh,” I said with embarrassment, still confused at how this happened in the first place and also impressed that I got any service up here at all.
 Then I remembered that Sydney is one of my emergency contacts and that I must have accidentally hit a button to call her.
 “I think I emergency dialed you.”

 “Well, I’m glad to know it’s working,” she laughed.
 “And that you’re okay.”